Kaohsiung County

 Kaohsiung County was a county in southern Taiwan between 1945 and 2010.
 The county seat was located in Fongshan City.
+The Taiwan-based Republic of China government administered the county as part of its Taiwan Province.
+In 2010, the county was merged into Kaohsiung City.
+This also resulted in its formal exit from Taiwan Province, since Kaohsiung City was by that time governed as a special municipality separate from the province.

 History

 Kaohsiung County was established on 6 December 1945 on the territory of Takao Prefecture (高雄州) shortly after the end of World War II.
 In the early years, Kaohsiung County consists of most territory of Takao Prefecture except the territory near cities of Takao (Kaohsiung) and Heitō (Pingtung).
 The county is divided into districts (區), which come from reformed Japanese districts (郡).
 The districts are divided into townships.